Semisimple characters for inner froms I: GL_n(D): Bruhat--Tits buildings and Embeddings

-\begin{proof} Without loss of generality we can assume that~$E|F$ and~$E'|F$ have the same ramification index and the same inertia degree.
-We just define~$\phi'$ to be~$\phi$ on~$E\cap E'$ and we go to the centralizer~$C_A(E\cap E')$.
+We just define~$\phi'$ to be the identity on~$E\cap E'$ and we go to the centralizer~$C_A(E\cap E')$.
 Thus, using Theorem \ref{thmBroussousLemaire1punkt1}, we can assume that~$E\cap E'$ is~$F$.
 In particular both extensions are totally ramified.
 We extend~$E'|F$ to a purely ramified field extension ~$\tilde{E'}|F$ of degree~$\deg(A)$.
-It can be embedded into~$A$ via an~$F$-algebra monomorphisms~$\tilde{\phi'}$.
+It can be embedded into~$A$ via an injective~$F$-algebra homomorphism~$\tilde{\phi'}$.
 The reduced building of~$C_A(\phi'(\tilde{E'}))^\times$ only consists of one point, which is given by a mid point of a chamber in~$\mf{B}_{red}( G)$, by Theorem \ref{thmBroussousLemaire1punkt1}.
 Let us call this chamber~$C$.
 By conjugation we can assume that~$[\Lambda]$ is an element of the closure of~$C$.
 We take uniformizers~$\pi_E$ and ~$\pi_{E'}$.
-The~$F$-valuation of the reduced norm of the embeddings is for both uniformizers the same.
+The~$F$-valuations of the reduced norm of~$\pi_E$ and~$\tilde{\phi'}(\pi_{E'})$ coincide.
 Thus they rotate the Coxeter diagram of~$\mf{B}_{red}( G)$ in the same way and thus they transform barycentric coordinates the same way.
 In particular: The translation class of~$\Lambda$ which coincides with~$[\phi(\pi_E)\Lambda]$ has the same barycentric coordinates as~$[\tilde{\phi'}(\pi_{E'})\Lambda]$.
 The latter is still an element of the closure of~$C$ and must therefore coincide with~$[\Lambda]$.
 We define~$\phi'$ to be the restriction of~$\tilde{\phi'}$ to~$E'$. \end{proof}